andredewes/apim-aoai-smart-loadbalancing/README.md

 ## Why do you call this "smart" and different from round-robin load balancers?:sparkles:

 One of the key components of handling OpenAI throttling is to be aware of the HTTP status code error 429 (Too Many Requests).
-There is a [Tokens-Per-Minute and a Requests-Per-Minute](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest#understanding-rate-limits) in Azure OpenAI.
-Both situations will return the same error 429.
+There are [Tokens-Per-Minute and a Requests-Per-Minute](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest#understanding-rate-limits) rate limiting in Azure OpenAI.
+Both situations will return the same error code 429.

 Together with that HTTP status code 429, Azure OpenAI will also return a HTTP response header called "Retry-After", which is the number of seconds that instance will be unavailable before it starts accepting requests again.

 These errors are normally handled in the client-side by SDKs.
 This works great if you have a single API endpoint.
 However, for multiple OpenAI endpoints (used for fallback) you would need to manage the list of URLs in the client-side too which is not ideal.

-What makes this API Management solution different than others is that it is aware of the "Retry-After" and 429 errors and intelligently sends traffic to other OpenAI backends that are not currently throttling without randomly picking any backend.
-You can even have a priority order in your backends, so the highest priority are the ones being consumed while they are not throttling.
-When that happens, API Management will fall back to lower priority backends while your highest ones are waiting to recover.
+What makes this API Management solution different than others is that it is aware of the "Retry-After" and 429 errors and intelligently sends traffic to other OpenAI backends that are not currently throttling.
+You can even have a priority order in your backends, so the highest priority are the ones being consumed first while they are not throttling.
+When throttling kicks in, API Management will fall back to lower priority backends while your highest ones are waiting to recover.

 Another important feature: there is no time interval between attempts to call different backends.
 Many of API Management sample policies out there configure a waiting internal (often exponential).
 While this is a good idea doing at the client side, making API Management to wait in the server-side of things is not a good practice because you hold your client and consume more API Management capacity during this waiting time.
 Retries on the server-side should be immediate and to a different endpoint.